ErgoDox/tmk_ErgoDox/CONTRIBUTING.md

 If issues or bugs are found with this repository, create a [New Issue](https://github.com/ergodox/ergodox/issues/new).
 It is possible to get build errors from `tmk_core` code with incorrect settings, ask for help before sending issues upstream.

+## New Keymaps

+Keymap contributions can be submitted through a PR or if the contributor does not feel comfortable with git open an Issue and ask for help.

 ## Pull Requests

 If improvements can be made to code not from the `tmk_core` folder, submit a PR on a feature branch.
 If the PR will be fixing a pre-existing [Issue](https://github.com/ergodox/ergodox/issues) please reference it by issue number.